SkylineCommunications/dataminer-docs/connector-help/connector_help/Axel_Technology_Wolf2MS.md

     Note: When a trap is received, the default time in the trap is used to display the time of the alarm in the Alarm Console.

-  - The driver has a setting (**Trap Polling**) on the General page that will cause the relevant parameters to be polled again when a trap is received.
+  - The connector has a setting (**Trap Polling**) on the General page that will cause the relevant parameters to be polled again when a trap is received.

 - **Refresh All** button (on the General page):